U.S. Treasury bonds (and bills and notes) are often thought of as risk-free investments.

 Debt is deflationary.
 Fiscal and monetary responses to that deflationary environment can be extremely inflationary, or can still be non-inflationary domestically but devaluing for the currency compared to commodities or other currencies.

 All of these environments were bad for bonds and cash in real purchasing power terms, although they did fine nominally.
 Some environments were good and some were bad for stocks in real terms depending on the details of the situation.
-All of them, at least in this subset of examples, were good for precious metals.
+Most of them were particularly good for precious metals.

-I get nervous when I hear people say they went “all to cash”.
 If the goal of investing is to protect and grow your purchasing power, then cash and “riskless” sovereign bonds do have a risk, and can go a decade or two with negative purchasing power returns.
 Cash is a position.
 Bonds are a position.
-Both have risks.
+Both have benefits and risks that are worth measuring and managing.

-Investors and traders can certainly make money with bonds, but make sure you have a specific process and risk-management approach, just like with any other asset class.
+Traders can still make money with bonds going forward, and investors can use them as tactical placeholders, but make sure you have a specific process and risk-management approach, just like with any other asset class.

 Check out these articles for further reading: